sudheermuthyala/EKS/Kubernets-Notebook/README.md

 # What is Kubernets ?
 - kubernets is also known as "K8s" is an open-source container orchestration platform developed by Google
 - It is desined to automate the Deployment, scaling,and management of containerized Applications across a cluster nodes.
-- kubernets provides consistent and reliable way to manage Applications, regardless whether they running on-premises, in the cloud , or in Hybrid env
+- kubernets provides consistent and reliable way to manage Applications, regardless whether they running on-premises, in the cloud , or in Hybrid environments.